2007/07/28-31: Turkmenbashi Ferry Terminal

 About 4:00 a.m. there was door-banging and someone yelled “BAKU!” so we got up.
 We shuffled off a gangplank from the passenger deck, retrieved our bikes from the bowels of the ship, and reassembled ourselves into two efficient rolling units.

 Neither we nor Takashi were keen to join the scrum to enter Azeri customs, preferring to chat and wait till the end.
 A senior-looking Azeri customs officer who spoke excellent English asked us why we didn’t want to push and shove like everyone else.
 Our behaviour seemed odd to him.
-I tried to explain the difference in queuing culture to him by describing the procedure at a BC Ferries terminal, where your place in the queue is formally established as soon as you arrive, thereby eliminating the need to cheat or push –a unique concept.
+I tried to explain the difference in queuing culture to him by describing the procedure at a BC Ferries terminal, where your place in the queue is formally established as soon as you arrive, thereby eliminating the need to cheat or push – an utterly foreign concept.
 I told him what happened to people who ignore the instructions given (i.e.“Go to Lane SIX!”) as they buy their tickets, and who try to queue jump by placing themselves in a lane they think will load sooner: they get stopped and sent back.
 I added that anyone who queue jumped was “probably a recent immigrant from Turkmenistan. “ He was Azeri, so this amused him.

 We walked with Takashi to a central hotel listed in his guidebook, and collectively agreed it was nasty.
 We went to another suggested in his book, Takashi by subway and we by bike.
 It was good to pedal again!
 Our hotel is the fortuitously named Velotreki Hotel, right beside the velotreki – the velodrome.
 We washed ourselves and our clothes.
 We’d been wearing the same shirts for eight days and sleeping in them for five nights.